 4 cups natural vegetable stock** or veggie bouillon cubes + water

 Option: for a more fluid Dal, you can add more water or bouillon later on

 4 ripe whole medium-size tomatoes, diced and with juices

 1 small hot red pepper chopped fine

 Rinse lentils and drain well.
 Heat oil in a large pot over medium/high heat.
 Add onions and cook until soft, about 5 minutes.
 Add cumin, cardamom, garlic, ginger and cook, stirring often, until fragrant, about 2 minutes.
 Add lentils, broth, tomatoes, turmeric, salt, pepper, jalapeno and coconut cream and bring to a boil.
 Reduce heat to medium low, add chopped coriander, cover and simmer, stirring often, until lentils are soft, about 15 minutes.
 Adjust broth.
 I prefer dal on the fluid side, so I usually add more broth.
 Take off heat and let it sit covered for 15-20 minutes before serving.
 Spoon into a platter.

 * with green or black beluga lentils instead of red, increase cooking time by 10-15 minutes.

-** To make vegetable broth, grab whatever basic root vegetables you have and boil them.
+** To make vegetable stock, grab whatever basic root vegetables you have and boil them.
 For example, you can use 2-3 carrots, 1-2 leeks, 3-4 celery sticks, 1-2 onions, 1-2 white turnips all sliced in chunks.
 Transfer to a large pot of water, about 3-4 litres or so and boil with cover on until veggies are soft.
 After, in the same pot, blend everything with a hand held blender until there aren’t any veggie chunks left.
 You can use the broth immediately or refridgerate for later or divide in 3 separate containers and freeze for future use.
 So easy and so good in recipes!